Highlander

 DM - Well, I hope you catch him.

-LeBrun - We will. [to Sole as DM departs] Do you have a match?
+LeBrun - We will.
+[DM departs.
+Sole moves to stand next to LeBrun.]
+Do you have a match?

 Tessa - The Bureau of Arts hired me because they think I'm an expert on sculpture.